SDG 15 - Strategic Initiatives

 Western engages in research, industry, and local community collaboration to maintain and enhance ecosystems and biodiversity, including those under threat.

-Western’s local chapter of iNaturalist Canada, led by the Canadian Wildlife Federation, the Royal Ontario Museum, Parks Canada, and NatureServe Canada, focuses on identifying species on campus, particularly those at risk.
+- Western chapter of iNaturalist Canada: Led by the Canadian Wildlife Federation, the Royal Ontario Museum, Parks Canada, and NatureServe Canada, it focuses on identifying species on campus, particularly those at risk.
 The Thames River, running through campus, is home to various animals such as waterfowl, beavers, and the spiny softshell turtle, a species at risk.

-The Campus as a Living Lab project unites faculty, staff, community, and industry partners to protect biodiversity.
-Some key projects include:
+- Campus as a Living Lab: This project unites faculty, staff, community, and industry partners to protect the biodiversity on our campus.
+Projects include:

-- Barn Swallow Breeding and Nesting Structure—providing suitable nest structures to support this species at risk;
+- Barn Swallow Breeding and Nesting Structure: Provides suitable nest structures to support this species at risk.

-- Research into the migratory behaviour of North American hoverflies; and
+- Hoverflies: Research into the migratory behaviour of North American hoverflies, important pollinators across all ecosystems in North America.

-- Industry and research collaboration, studying the environmental impacts of road salt.
+- Environmental impacts of road salt: Industry and research collaboration, studying the environmental effects of de-icing salts.

-The WesternWater Centre collaborates with the government, local municipalities, industrial partners, academic partners, and the local Indigenous community.
+- WesternWater Centre: Collaborates with the government, local municipalities, industrial partners, academic partners, and the local Indigenous community.
 The centre focuses on research leading to innovative solutions addressing all aspects related to clean water supply and water-environment issues, including the protection and management of water resources, resource recovery, and treatment technologies, to aid our aquatic ecosystems.

-The Great Lakes Futures Project is a collaboration of more than 20 Canadian and American organizations working towards a socio-ecologically sustainable future for the Great Lakes – St. Lawrence River Basin.
+- The Great Lakes Futures Project: A collaboration of more than 20 Canadian and American organizations working towards a socio-ecologically sustainable future for the Great Lakes – St. Lawrence River Basin.
 The assessments of climate change, the economy, biological and chemical contaminants, invasive species, demographics and societal values, governance and geopolitics, energy, and water quantity form the basis for driving international policy to protect our water resources and ecosystems.

 Ecosystem Education